grafana/google-sheets-datasource/docs/sources/setup/apikey.md

 To create a service account, generate a Google JWT file and enable the APIs, refer to the following steps:

+1. Navigate into Grafana and click on the menu option on the top left.
+1. Browse to the **Connections** menu and then click on the **Data sources**.
+1. Click on the Google Sheets data source plugin which you have installed.
+1. Go to its settings tab and at the bottom, you will find the **Connection** section.
+1. Select the **Google JWT File** in the Authentication type.
 1. Open the [Credentials](https://console.developers.google.com/apis/credentials) page in the Google API Console.
 1. Click **Create Credentials** then click Service account.
 1. On the Create service account page, enter the Service account details.